Justin Leo Kennedy

 Live Electronic Music

 I've been engaged in electronic music performance since 2009.
 My principle tools include a laptop, a MIDI keyboard, a launchpad, and gestural sound control devices.
-I regularly integrate throat singing and custom-made digital synths into my pieces.
-As a performer, I draw on my experience as the previous Co-Director of the Laptop Orchestra of Arizona State as well as my past tenure as a member of the Bob Cole Conservatory Laptop Ensemble.
+On occasion, I integrate throat singing and custom-made digital synths into my pieces.
+As a performer, I draw on my experience as the previous Co-Director of the Laptop Orchestra of Arizona State as well as my past tenure as a member of the Cole Conservatory Laptop Ensemble.
 View my reel to the right, click here for full-length performances, and check out WCU's CMAP program, where I presently teach MIDI / synthesis.

 While earning my doctorate in music composition, I learned to write in a variety of styles, from synthwave, to orchestral cues, to avant garde chamber music, and beyond.
 I am equally comfortable composing for concerts, film/video games, and installations.

 To the left is my reel.
 It starts with commercial music styles, gradually sliding through different genres.
 Regarding genre, I most often get hired to make electronic music or sound art, but I maintain activity in the "acoustic composition world" as well.
 Recently, my acoustic music appeared in Jean Ferris' America's Musical Landscape 8th edition textbook.

 I've worked as a composer and sound designer on various indie game titles.
 Through these ventures, I learned how to use Unity gaming engine and how to write some C# code.
 This led to me designing and teaching a game audio class, where I built a game for which my students created music and sound design.